CiscoDevNet/netprog_basics/netdevops/ansible_part_1/README.md

 This lesson leverages the [Open NX-OS with Nexus 9Kv On VIRL](https://devnetsandbox.cisco.com/RM/Diagram/Index/1e9b57ff-9e64-4c68-93e5-f0f0a8c6f22c?diagramType=Topology) Sandbox.

 You will need to reserve an instance of the sandbox, and establish a VPN connection to your individual Sandbox to complete this lab.

+## Download Slides

+You can download the slides for this lesson [here](https://developer.cisco.com/fileMedia/download/9283f512-1323-3698-a226-13c579a84a50).

+> *Suggestion: Right click, "Open in new tab"*